El Chalten & Fitzroy in the background (Argentina) - Is El Chalten Worth It?

 • Distance: 4.3 miles / 7 km

-The Chorrillo Del Salto hike is perfect for your first day in El Chalten or for a rest day where you don’t want to head out on another 20km hike.
+The Chorrillo Del Salto hike is perfect for your first day in El Chalten.

 This is a short hike through lush forests that eventually leads you to a secluded waterfall.
-It’s 6km round trip with little elevation which is perfect for stretching the legs after a couple of days of tough hiking.
+It’s 6km round trip with little elevation which is perfect for stretching the legs.

-This large waterfall offers a serene escape from the town for a few hours and is ideal for those seeking a gentler hike in El Chaltén.
+This large waterfall offers a nice escape from the town and is ideal for those seeking a gentler hike in El Chaltén.

 For more information: